-To earn a degree, a student is required to have at least 30 credit hours of in-residence courses at Bellevue University; including a minimum of 12 hours in upper-level (300-400) courses in their major area (21 hours for Accounting and Business Administration majors).
+Certificate programs require all courses to be taken in-residence.
+To earn an associate degree, a student is required to have at least 15 credit hours of in-residence courses at Bellevue University.
+To earn a bachelor degree, a student is required to have at least 30 credit hours of in-residence courses at Bellevue University; including a minimum of 12 hours in upper-level (300-400) courses in their major area (21 hours for Accounting and Business Administration majors).
 Online and in-class courses count toward residence hours; PLA credits, transfer hours, or credits earned through testing do not count toward residence.

-Subsequent Bachelor's Degree
+Subsequent Undergraduate Degree

-Upon completion of a bachelor's degree at Bellevue University recipients are eligible to earn a subsequent bachelor's degree when the following conditions are met:
+Upon completion of an undergraduate degree at Bellevue University recipients are eligible to earn a subsequent undergraduate degree when the following conditions are met:

-- 1. Have earned a conferred bachelor's degree from Bellevue University - 2.
-Submission of an admission application for the subsequent bachelor's degree - 3.
-Satisfy all prevailing degree requirements of the subsequent bachelor's degree - 4.
-Previous Bellevue University undergraduate credit earned in-residence and not applied towards a conferred degree may be applied toward subsequent Bachelor's degrees - 5.
-Subsequent Bachelor's degree is comprised of a minimum of 30 credit hours in-residence - 6.
+- Have earned a conferred undergraduate degree from Bellevue University - 2.
+Submission of an admission application for the subsequent undergraduate degree

+- 3. Satisfy all prevailing degree requirements of the subsequent undergraduate degree - 4.
+Previous Bellevue University undergraduate credit earned in-residence and not applied towards a conferred degree may be applied toward subsequent Undergraduate degrees - 5.
+Subsequent Undergraduate degree is comprised of a minimum of 30 credit hours in-residence - 6.
 Two degrees of any type may not be awarded simultaneously